JoaoKremerDev/JoaoKremerDev/README.md

 # 💫 About Me:
 <h1>Hello World!🖐 </h1>
 My name is João Kremer, and in October 2022, I decided to make a career transition to the front-end development area.
 Since then, I have been studying and improving my knowledge in the most used technologies in this market.

-In addition to my studies, I am also part of the SouJunior open-source project, where I contribute to the development of an application that will match companies and juniors in search of their first job in the technology field.
-You can learn more about the project at www.soujunior.tech.

-I'm currently working in Dopster as a Front-end Developer.

-<h2>Currently, I am studying Software Engineering at Estácio University, in order to further improve my knowledge and skills in the technology area. </h2>
+At this moment i work as team leader and pleno front-end developer at an startup called Dopster.

+I am at the Software Engineer University.

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/joaokremer#2691) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/Joao_kremer) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Joaokremer)